speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 If a ship's **turning speed** exceeds its **flying speed**, treat its **turning speed** as equal to its **flying speed**.

 #### Travel Pace
 While traveling in realspace, a starship can move at a normal, fast, or slow pace.
-While traveling at a fast pace, your starship's flying speed is doubled, but your starship—and its crew—have disadvantage on Intelligence (Investigation) and Wisdom (Perception) checks.
+While traveling at a fast pace, your starship's flying speed is doubled, but your starshipï¿½and its crewï¿½have disadvantage on Intelligence (Investigation) and Wisdom (Perception) checks.
 While traveling at a slow pace, your flying speed is halved, but you can travel stealthily.
-A fast pace makes a ship less perceptive, while a slow pace makes it possible to sneak around and to search an area more carefully (see the “Activity While Traveling” section later in this chapter for more information).
+A fast pace makes a ship less perceptive, while a slow pace makes it possible to sneak around and to search an area more carefully (see the ï¿½Activity While Travelingï¿½ section later in this chapter for more information).

 You can use the following Sample Realspace Travel Times table to determine travel times in realspace for an average starship traveling at a normal pace.